 - Rendering under IE9 and Opera is not proper.

 If you ask me, I like using Disqus commenting system.
 It provides lots of features with social logins.
 It has better spam protection.
 Moreover, it has channel creation features that let you create and join various channels according to the topics on your website.
 It lets you drive traffic and build engagement.

 Read more articles on WordPress

 Hope this will help you find the most suited plugin for your blog or website.
-Which commenting and discussion system you find most useful?
+Which WordPress Comments Plugins and discussion system you find the most useful?
 Share them with us by putting it in the comment section below.